Grieving Families Receive the Gift of More Time

 Though she had previously been experiencing an ideal pregnancy for multiples – each had their own amniotic sac and placenta – Erica was shocked and devastated to learn she was in labor; almost 5 months early and, despite their efforts, there was nothing doctors could do to stop the progression.

 Fallon, Ruby, and Jack Willenbring were born late in the evening of January 6th, 2014.
-Each were born alive and Erica and Aaron were escorted, with their children, to the anti-partum room; a separate section of the ward designed to save grieving parents from the sound of crying, healthy newborns.
+Each were born alive and Erica and Aaron were escorted, with their children, to the anti-partum room; a separate section of the ward designed to shield grieving parents from the sound of crying, healthy newborns.

 The room was bitterly cold and, in her grief, shock, and exhaustive confusion, Erica obsessively wondered if the air conditioning was broken or if she was experiencing symptoms of shock from her recent deliveries.
 It was in that freezing room that Erica and Aaron spent only a few precious hours with their babies.